 technology, resources and systems used or proposed to be used in connection with the Service.

-Without prejudice to the Company’s other powers under the Call Off Contract, if the Contractor fails to provide the Service in accordance with Clause 3, the Company may provide the Service itself or may pay another firm to provide part or all of the Service and the costs incurred may be deducted from the Contract Charges or shall be recoverable as a debt.
+Without prejudice to the Company’s other powers under the Call Off Contract, if the Contractor fails to provide the Service in accordance with Clause 3, the Company may provide the Service itself or may pay another firm to provide part or all of the Service and the additional costs incurred may be deducted from the Contract Charges or shall be recoverable as a debt.
+The Contractor shall not be paid for the Service it did not provide.

 If requested by the Company Representative the Contractor shall provide a copy of its audited accounts within six months of the relevant accounting reference date subsequent to those provided in accordance with the Tender.